houndstooth/houndstoothcraft/README.md

 	- `gridSettings`
 	- `viewSettings`
 	- `tileSettings`
-	- `stripeCountSettings`
+	- `stripeSettings`
 	- `animationSettings`
 	- `iterationSettings`
-	- `baseStripeDiagonal`
 - contents — all [settings](#setting)
 	- Yes, it's settings all the way down from here.
 One does eventually arrive at leaves such as `tileSize` or `stripeCount`.
-One can see that there are even leaves at the root, such as `baseStripeDiagonal`.

 The key difference between a [pattern](#pattern) and a setting: